Jewish deli: In the United States

 From their roots as an extension of kosher butcher shops, delis often have a long counter and glass cases showing the meats and takeaway food offerings.
 Delis expanded to have tables and chairs, that being at the center of a case before the New York Supreme Court in 1910 questioning if this made a deli a restaurant.
 The ruling was that it did not, and that delicatessens come in all shapes and offerings without narrowing them to the definition of a restaurant.

 As more Jewish delis opened, there started to be an increase in "kosher-style" delicatessens, expanding the offerings to strike a balance of the familiar of the cultural foods and the new American tastes and society, some delis going as far as offering the non-kosher foods on separate silverware and on separate dishes.
 Some "kosher-style" delis would serve Jewish food, but the meat would not be kosher.
 These delis helped appeal to both Jewish and non-Jewish patrons for a variety of reasons, including those not wanting to be seen in Kosher establishments, and keeping costs down on product.

 Since their height in the 1930s, Jewish delis are on the decline.
 In New York (where there was the highest concentration of delis) there were an estimated 3,000 Jewish delis, and as of 2021 in the same area there are fewer than 30.
-This decline is presumed because the cost of running a deli yields increasingly lower returns, it is a labor-intensive job, and immigrant Jewish food being on the decline in cultural popularity.
+According to author Rebecca Rossman, this decline is attributed the cost of running a deli yields increasingly lower returns, the labor-intensive nature of the job, and the decline in popularity of immigrant Jewish food.

 In the United Kingdom

 Whilst some Jewish bakers, delicatessens, and butchers still exist in the United Kingdom, mostly in London with some in Manchester, where the second largest Jewish community in the country is to be found, and a few in other cities, the early 20th century boom in kosher establishments was followed by a decline in later years, with the Jewish Chronicle regularly reporting the closures of food shops in the 1970s and 1980s.
 There were 198 kosher butchers in 1956, and just 26 in 2005.

 This was due to several factors, one being that, as the Chronicle reported at the time, fewer Jews in the U.K. were observing kosher, from 90% before World War II to 50% by 1975, and so would buy their food in the same stores as the majority of the population.
 Another was simply expense: kosher food cost more, a fact that the Chronicle covered with reports of concerned shoppers and rabinical inquiries.

 A third was that kosher products were available in branches of U.K. supermarkets where there was a local Jewish customer base to cater to, including Selfridges, Safeway, Tesco, and Sainsbury's.